DeAnnaFoster/inspire/readme.md

 ### Challenge (Just for Fun **NO EXTRA POINTS**)
 - Include an Icon to show what the weather is sunny/cloudy/rainy
 - Add a button to cycle to next quote/picture
-- Could you encorporate a deadline for some of the tasks
+- Could you incorporate a deadline for some of the tasks
 - Add a settings so user can change to a new "theme" (font, background colors, etc.)
 - Clicking the weather should let the user toggle between Celsius, Fahrenheit, or even Kelvin display